philipwellener/available_ens_analysis/README.md

 ### How to Run Analysis
 1. Run registered_ens_scrape.py with command line: scrapy runspider registered_ens_scrape.py -o -:csv > registered_ens.csv 2> TRACE

       i.
+Visually inspect how many pages are in the table on the webpage: https://ens.tools/domains?perPage=250&showFilters=true&expiration=registered.
+Change line 21 of registered_ens_scrape.py to the total number of pages in the table

-This program took about 1 hour to run with 1.2 million results on a Mac M1 chip
+      ii.
+This program took about 1 hour to run with 4713 pages (approx. 1.2 million domains) on a Mac M1 chip

 2. Edit available_words.py on line 32 to run desired file for filtering ENS names.
 Current available files are: